ddelong/ddelong.github.io/_posts/2005-03-21-security-update-2005-003-released.md

 > _Impact:_ World-writable permissions on several directories, allowing potential file race conditions or local privilege escalation.

-> _Description:_ Secure folder permissions are applied to protect the installer&#8217;s receipt cache and system-level ColorSync profiles.
+> _Description:_ Secure folder permissions are applied to protect the installer's receipt cache and system-level ColorSync profiles.
 Credit to Eric Hall of DarkArt Consulting Services, Michael Haller (info@cilly.com), and (root at addcom.de) for reporting this issue.

 Certain parts of the filesystem were left with permissions that allowed arbitrary data be written to them (which means a malicious program could be written out or tons of data that would be hard to track down).